data-addict-com/jadynekena.github.io/_posts/2024-10-16-people-are-making-ai-a-big-deal.md

 # Disclaimer
 This article is going to be less technical than usual.
 The whole content here is a **very personal point of view** and I don't pretend to have the absolute knowledge.
 Since chatGPT has been publicly launched in November 2022, I noticed a **very disturbing way of how people talk about AI in general**.
+In general, I will say "AI" for text-generator ones (in reference to chatGPT).
 Let's dive into it.
 > You might ask yourself - and you are totally right to do so : who am I to be a relevant perspective ?
 Well, I've been **working as a Data Analyst for 6+ years now**, and before that, I have spent 6 years in an engineering school (IT and telecommunications), and I learned how Deep Learning works in 2019 (3 years before it begun to be so trendy).
 I spent **almost the half of my life dedicated to IT**.
 And don't get me wrong: **I do use AI frequently** (as long as it can help), but I don't agree with the current hype on it.

 # How AI changed our daily lives

 ## 1. In Real Life
-- schools
-- vacation
-- work (dev + data)
-- in faith (fr)
+AI is indeniably **time-saving tool** for anyone who knows how to use it properly.

+- AI can actually be really helpful to **learn about a new topic**, but in my opinion **it should never be the only source of information** you should use.
+In schools and even at universities, students are now **suspected** to be using AI for their homeworks (even when they are just brilliant).
+- To organize **vacation**, I can confirm you that AI is very powerful.
+It will give you the must-sees of your new destination, the itinerary from your hotel and the time it will take to go over there.
+TIME-SAVING, definitely.
+Be careful though : sometimes the details it gives are totally wrong, for example for the places I wanted to visit in Prague - lol.
+- As a dev or a data professionnal, AI has redefined **our work**.
+Some people use it to solve a tiny problem they're facing (instead of StackOverflow for example), and some other give the whole big problem to the AI directly.
+Personally, I'm still part of the first group of people.
+- Recently, I have heard about a french church that released a AI **related to faith/the Bible**: [hello bible](https://www.hellobible.ai/fr){:target="_blank"}.
+Honestly, I really doubt on the "AI" behind it because when I talked to it about something else than the Bible, it kept saying the same thing over and over again.
+Also, I find it problematic to base your personal faith on a machine response...
+But who am I to judge !

 ## 2. On social media